MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/change-activity-mgt.md

     -   If you want to change the review activity prefix code, change the default value in the **Review activity prefix** box.
 For example, change the value to **AR**.
 6. Select **OK** to close the **Activity Settings** dialog.

-### To validate activity setting changes
+### Validate activity setting changes

 -   To validate changes to any prefix code, create a new change request, and then verify on the **Activities** tab that the activities have the new prefix that you specified.

 ## Configure change management workflows

 Use the following procedures to set the priority of all standard change requests and then validate the change.
-For example, you can set the priority of all standard change requests to low.
+For example, you can set the priority of all the standard change requests to low.
 In this procedure, you create a new workflow to automate the process.

 Before you can complete the steps in the following procedures, you've to create the following templates:

--   **Set Standard Change Requests to Low Priority**: For more information, see the procedure **To create a priority-modifying template** in [How to Create Change Request Templates]().
+-   **Set Standard Change Requests to Low Priority**: For more information, see the procedure **To create a priority-modifying template** in [How to Create Change Request Templates](#create-change-request-templates).
 -   **New Standard Change Request Received Template**: For more information, see the procedure **To create a notification template for change requests** in [How to Create Notification Templates](./notifications.md).

-### To create a workflow to set all standard change requests to low
+### Create a workflow to set all standard change requests to low

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Administration**, expand **Workflows**, and select **Configuration**.